Marachnid/Note-Finder-Expanded/README.md

 Problem Statement:

     For too long, guitarists and bassists have neglected their music dyslexia and have refused to properly learn the notes on their instrument.
 "Chug-eh-chugchugchug-eh" is not a substitute learning intervals and there's more to life than the lowest two strings on your bass; we all know you bought that five-string because you're scared of everything below the E string.
 Despite having a book with printouts that show everything you want, musical notation is scary and quite frankly, boring.
 This tool allows you to skip the tedious parts of theory and will do all the scary stuff behind the scenes so you can have a nice highlighted display of the scale/notes you want.

-## User Stories:
-*The terms "scales" and "patterns" are used interchangeably - scales are just patterns *MVP designates minimal requirements

-### *MVP Create Profile:
-- As a new user, I want to be able to create my own profile

-### *MVP Manage Profile:
-- As a registered user, I'd like to be able to view my profile information and make updates to my password

-### *MVP Manage Custom Scales:
-- As a registered user, I'd like to be able to create, view, edit, and/or delete custom scales

-### *MVP Search Public Scales By Name:
-- As any user, I'd like to search, view, and use public scales

-### *MVP Search Public and User Scales:
-- As a registered user, I'd like to search, view, and use both public and my custom scales

-### *MVP Highlight Single Notes:
-- As any user, I'd like to highlight single notes

-### *MVP Highlight Scale Notes:
-- As any user, I'd like to highlight scale groupings of notes

-### *MVP Highlight Uncaged Occurrences:
-- As any user, I'd like to highlight all known occurrences of highlighted notes or scale groupings

-### *MVP Highlight On Click:
-- As any user, I'd like to highlight notes by clicking them, to hold the pattern while doing other things

-### *MVP Highlight On Hover:
-- As any user, I'd like to highlight notes by hovering over them

-### *MVP Configure Fretboard Generation:
-- As any user, I'd like to enter how many strings and which tunings I'm using to match the display to my instrument

-### *MVP Manage User Profiles:
-- As an admin, I'd like to be able to manage/CRUD user profiles

-### *MVP Manage Public Scales:
-- As an Admin, I'd like to be able to manage/CRUD publicly available scales and patterns

-### MAYBE - DON'T GET CRAZY
-#### Search Scales By Interval
-- As any user, I'd like to retrieve scales based on interval values (such as a flattened 4th or augmented 7th)

-#### Highlight Caged Occurrences (there are 3 or 4 common, caged, scale patterns for each scale.
-This might take some work)
-- As any user, I'd like to highlight only caged scale notes (notes that do not extend past or below pattern range)

-#### Highlight Caged Occurrences based on Alternate Patterns (see above)
-- As any user, I'd like to highlight scale patterns based on their alternative patterns

-#### Toggle Highlight interval colors:
-- As any user, I'd like to see different highlight colors representing different intervals (root = red, second = blue, etc.)
+Features:

+    Note Finder is a tool that will allow users to generate a display of their stringed instrument's fretboard and then interact with the fretboard by highlighting musical scales or patterns (such as Natural Minor, Natural Major, etc.) on hover or click.
+If a user wishes to create a profile, they will then be able to create their own custom patterns that they want to use or see - perhaps they only want to see the root, second, and sixth interval of a Minor scale, or add in musical scales if it's not available in the program.
+Users will also be able to search the available list of scales via their name as well.
+Users with a profile will be able to view other custom user-patterns while non-profile users will have access to global musical scale patterns.

+    Highlighting: Currently, the application allows highlighting of all occurences of repeated notes or scale patterns that are highlighted/clicked, but highlighting features will be expanded to allow highlighting 'caged' scale occurences which highlight only the local scale notes, rather than every matching note on the fretboard.

+    An admin interface will also exist to allow an admin profile to manage user profiles and global scale patterns for users.

 ## Technology: